 Context, context, context.
-It always seem to come down to context.
+It always seems to come down to context.
 J.K.
 McKee said it well: "When Twenty-First Century readers encounter the Pauline Epistles, we are definitely reading someone else’s mail."
 So what's the context here?

 The believers in Corinth were probably the most dysfunctional group of believers in the first century.
 McKee summarizes it well:

 "The Corinthian Believers had been booted out of the local synagogue, they were factionalized, and they were known by various slogans (i.e., “everything is permissible for me”).
 Paul had to address an entire series of problems faced by the Corinthians, including fornication, eating meat sacrificed to idols, and disorderly conduct in the assembly."1

 Chapter 6 of First Corinthians is addressing the issue of believers bringing lawsuits against one another... in the courtrooms of unbelievers.
 Paul berates them that are doing so and tells them that it would be better for them to be wronged or defrauded than to do that!
 Don't they know that "the unrighteous will not inherit the kingdom of God?"
 (1 Cor 6:12) They do all kinds of wicked, sinful, and unlawful things!
 Why are they taking matters of legal judgment to these kinds of people?

 It is in this context that Paul says "all things are lawful for me"... or does he?